The right way to start a freelance writing business.

 Create Writing Samples for Your Portfolio to Use for Pitching

 I know.
 You’re thinking, “I don’t have any samples.
 I’m brand new, remember?”
 There are a couple of ways to create that first writing sample.
 First, you can simply pretend you’re writing for one of your dream companies.

 You can also write articles in your niche and publish them on sites such as Medium and LinkedIn.
 It’s a way to get your writing out there and published.

-You can also offer to write a free article for a company.
+Or you can offer to write a free article for a company.
 I don’t usually advocate working for free, but this is the one instance where it’s worth it.